martin-kofoed-jyskebank-dk/q-oidc-proxy/README.md

 ## Introduction

-This application is typically for use cases where a legacy frontend application needs to utilize modern, token-based authentication/authorization infrastructure with as little hassle as possible.
-It was originally built for running on a container-based platform like Kubernetes, so every aspect is configurable using environment variables.
+This application is typically for use cases where a legacy backend application with pseudo endpoint security (or no security at all) needs to be upgraded to using modern, token-based authentication/authorization.
+Instead of writing new code for handling key exchange into every backend, QProxy can be plugged in between frontend and backend.
+It requires very little change to existing frontend and backend applications, and since it was originally built for running on container-based platforms like Kubernetes, every aspect is configurable using environment variables.

-Ideally to be run as a [kubernetes sidecar](https://betterprogramming.pub/kubernetes-authentication-sidecars-a-revelation-in-microservice-architecture-12c4608189ab).
-However, it runs just as well as a standalone app.

-When configured using environment variables, it will serve as a reverse proxy and token cache between a frontend user and any backend application requiring JWT bearer Authorization headers.
-It will interact with any OIDC Provider using the [Authorization Code Flow](https://auth0.com/docs/authenticate/login/oidc-conformant-authentication/oidc-adoption-auth-code-flow)
+When correctly configured, QProxy will serve as a reverse proxy and token cache between a frontend client and any backend application requiring JWT bearer Authorization headers.
+It will interact with any OIDC Provider using the [Authorization Code Flow](https://auth0.com/docs/authenticate/login/oidc-conformant-authentication/oidc-adoption-auth-code-flow) and take care of token refresh.

 ## Architecture

 When an end user wants to interact with any frontend application that communicates with a backend app, this auth proxy can be deployed together with the backend app in the same kubernetes pod.
-The basic idea behind the *sidecar* pattern is to take advantage of the fact that containers within the same pods share the same network.
+The basic idea behind the [sidecar pattern](https://betterprogramming.pub/kubernetes-authentication-sidecars-a-revelation-in-microservice-architecture-12c4608189ab) is to take advantage of the fact that containers within the same pods share the same network.
 Backend app does not have any routes for incoming traffic, communication between auth proxy and backend is strictly on localhost interface.
+However, the application runs just as well as a stand-alone installation.

 ### Overview